Nutellove/Cynergiae/src/Nutellove/MootoolsClassBundle/README.markdown

     * Template loading all files for one Entity, prelude to EM. (=>asset)
   * Routing (0%)
   * Asset deployment to `web/` (hook global cmd-line or create one ?)
-  * Find how to require Mootools ≥ 1.3 in dependencies
+  * Find how to require Mootools ≥ 1.3 in dependencies (A bundle should not embed third-party libraries written in JavaScript)
 * Cleaning up my student code :p
   * Validate [the guidelines](http://docs.symfony-reloaded.org/guides/bundles/best_practices.html)
   * Move Ant & Anthill Entities to Tests